COVID-19: Serum Institute of India files for WHO Emergency Use Listing for its Covovax vaccine

 Covovax will become SII's second coronavirus vaccine to get a WHO nod after Covishield.

-COVID-19: Serum Institute of India files for WHO Emergency Use Listing for its Covovax vaccine Representational Image (Reuters)
+- Serum Institute of India has filed for WHO emergency use listing for its upcoming COVID vaccine Covovax.

 New Delhi: The Serum Institute of India (SII) has filed for World Health Organization (WHO) emergency use listing (EUL) for its upcoming COVID-19 vaccine Covovax, sources confirmed to Zee Media on Friday (August 21, 2021).
 The sources said that the global health body has accepted the application of the Pune-based pharmaceutical company and a pre-submission meeting was also held between the Serum Institute of India and WHO on August 10.